psolin/namecrawler/README.md

 3) The algorithm matches the distance between the two.
 It ranks each name for probability based on popularity as well as distance between the two words.

-When found, the names can be further manipulated with the nameparser Python Library.
+When found, the names can be further manipulated with the nameparser Python library.

 ### Guessing Functions

 #### Age
 To guess the age of one person is difficult; when used in a large dataset, you could potentially guess average age of everyone in it much more accurately.

 #### Race
 The probabilities for race come from the US Census Bureau.

 #### Sex
 This is compared by the rankings of each instance of the name, and is shown as a percentage.

 ## Use
 Example code:

 ```
 goes here
 ```

-## Issues
+## Limitations
 Since the data comes from US Social Security Administration and the US Census Bureau, it will have a hard time with non-US names, and may not find them at all.
 As more data sources become available, they will be integrated into the library.
 Right now, all data is US-specific.

 There may be a way to normalize age distribution based on data showing what years most people have been alive.